Alampulo/Awardflix/README.md

 ## Admin Abilities
-These are the behaviours/features that the application implements for use by the admin.
+These are the features that the application implements for use by the admin.

 Admin should:
 * Sign in to the application